A Constant Threat: The Impact of Cyber Hacks [Infographic]

 • The target: Public and private research centers and prestigious colleges such as Harvard, Princeton, Stanford, Johns Hopkins and NASA.

-• The outcome: While the hacker claimed it was an experiment gone wrong, evidence uncovered by the FBI suggested otherwise.
+• The outcome: While the cyber hacker claimed it was an experiment gone wrong, evidence uncovered by the FBI suggested otherwise.
 Morris was indicted in 1989.

-• Estimated impact: $100,000–$1M+
+• Estimated impact: $100,000–More than $1 million

-Cyber Security is a Constant Battle
+Guarding Against Cyber Hacking is a Constant Battle

-• Use two-way authentication for logging in
+• Use two-factor authentication for logging in

 • Create a security plan